How Many Calories Do You Burn in 12,000 Steps?

 Video of the Day

-Here's what that looks like for a few different body weights at a couple of different speeds, according to Harvard Health Publishing.
+Here's what that looks like for a few different body weights at 4 miles per hour, or 15-minute miles, according to Harvard Health Publishing.
 Remember, these are rough estimates — calorie burn is different for different people based on a number of factors (more on that below).
+But in general, walking 12,000 steps can burn around 400 to 600 calories.

 Calories Burned in 12,000 Steps